-Even worse, I happened to notice, on a desk of a paralegal . . . as I was heading for the restroom, a handy dandy guide to do the work with a catchy name.
-A book with templates and instructions that would have told me exactly what I would have needed to do in order to repair my own credit myself without having to pay anyone to do it for me.
+Even worse, I happened to notice, on top of a paralegal’s desk . . . as I was heading for the restroom, a handy dandy guide to create those dispute letters (among many other forms of credit repair).
+Let’s just say that the guide on her desk had a catchy name.
+The guide-book comes with templates and instructions that explain exactly what I would have needed to do in order to repair my own credit.
+If I’d found that guide first, I wouldn’t have had to spend thousands to repair my credit.
 Yes, there is a small fee for the guide book, but you can afford it.

 Get the same Guide, Follow the program, and you will increase your credit score.